goehringlab/saibr_fiji_plugin/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 A simple GUI-based FIJI plugin for performing autofluorescence correction on fluorescence microscopy images.
-A robust, platform-agnostic tool, especially useful for resolving of low-level green fluorophores in highly autofluorescent cells and tissues.
+A robust, platform-agnostic tool, especially useful for resolving low-level green fluorophores in highly autofluorescent cells and tissues.

 ![image](fig1.png)